ishgirwan/gee/README.md

 |:---:|:---:|
 | Sample - Village name: Goudur| Range of number of Pixels per band in the dataset|

+### Download dataset

+The dataset is hosted at [Kaggle](https://www.kaggle.com/ishgirwan/predict-hdi-of-villages-using-satellite-imagery) and is publicly available.

 ## Modelling
 ### Algorithm
 Algorithm details: